-It’s hard to pinpoint when and where hairstyles emerge, but the origins of the ‘Brooklyn fade’, or the blowout fade haircut, are relatively easy to place.
-It started in the 1990s in the aforementioned district of New York and spread to New Jersey, Philadelphia, and the East Coast hubs of the USA, before becoming a worldwide sensation.
+Hairstyles are hard to predict when and where they appear, but it’s relatively easy to know the origins of the ‘Brooklyn fade’, or the blowout fade haircut.
+Started in the 1990s in Brooklyn in New York, this hairstyle reached New Jersey, Philadelphia, and the East Coast hubs of the USA before becoming a global hit.

 ‘I use it to buz my whole head and it didn’t in the least scrape me or “bite” like other models.’ – This is the best for extremely close trimming and crisp lines.

 ‘Has a nice fresh (but not feminine) scent.
 You don’t need more than a fingertip worth for an all-day hold.
 Recommend applying when hair is “semi-dry”.’ – Great hold and natural look for short to medium length hair…Highly recommend.